 When advertising, tell them what you do well. “(name) speaks on (topics) He/She is; Funny, Engaging & Educational”.
 30% off for bookings made in September.
 Examples:

 I haven’t got many inquiries from these types of websites – however, it’s worth playing the numbers game as well as having the ability to display their logos on your website to help you with credibility when you’re starting.

-If I were in America - I would do anything to be a part of Josh Shipp’s organisation “Top Youth Speakers”.
+If I were in America – I would do anything to be a part of Josh Shipp’s organisation “Top Youth Speakers”.
 Josh Shipp is a close friend of Simon Clegg who helped me become a public speaker.
 Josh Shipp encouraged me to be a youth motivational speaker through his youtube videos & books.
-He's like the Tony Robbins of youth motivational speaking, and I hope I meet him in future travels.
+He’s like the Tony Robbins of youth motivational speaking, and I hope I meet him in my future travels.